quackness/snake-client/README.md

 ## Getting Started

 - Follow steps inside the [snek server repo](https://github.com/lighthouse-labs/snek-multiplayer) to run the server side.
-- Run the development snake client using the `node play.js` command.
+- Once the server is running, in a separate terminal run `node play.js` from the client directory.

 ## Game Instructions